archie252000/NeuraStyle/README.md

 <a name="algo"/>

 ### Algorithm
-The algoritm uses a pretrainined VGG19 ConvNet.
-We pass the **Content Image** through the network upto a certain layer to compute the Content Error & and do the same with the **Style Image** to get Style Error.
-Then we use a weighted some of both the erros to get total error.
-As the total error of the function is a function of a  randomly generated image, optimizing it will return image with transfered style, so we use **Adam Optimizer** to do the same.
+The algorithm uses a pretrainined VGG19 ConvNet.
+We pass the **Content Image** through the network up to a certain layer to compute the Content Error & and do the same with the **Style Image** to get Style Error.
+Then we use a weighted sum of both the errors to get the total error.
+As the total error of the function is a function of a  randomly generated image, optimizing it will return an image with transferred style, so we use **Adam Optimizer** to do the same.
 For a detailed explanation of the algorithm, I encourage you to give the aforementioned paper a read.
-Althoug the algorithm used is a modified version of the one in the research paper, it is similar enough to understand what is happening by reading the paper.
+Although the algorithm used is a modified version of the one in the research paper, it is similar enough to understand what is happening by reading the paper.
 Below is the algorithm used :
 ```
 function gramMatrix(Mat):
   return Mat * Mat.Transpose